CABAH/.github/profile/Readme.md

 This is the shared Github code and data repository for members of CABAH.
 Curated by @<a href="https://github.com/cjabradshaw">cjabradshaw</a> & @<a href="https://github.com/FredSaltre">fredsaltre</a> (please <a href="https://github.com/cjabradshaw">contact</a> for membership).

 ### Databases
-- OCTOPUS
-- FosSahul
-- Neotoma
+- <a href="https://github.com/CABAH/OCTOPUS">OCTOPUS</a>: Open Cosmogenic Isotope and Luminescence Database
+- <a href="https://github.com/CABAH/FosSahul"FosSahul</a>: A comprehensive database of quality-rated fossil ages for Sahul’s Quaternary vertebrates
+- <a href="https://github.com/CABAH/neotoma2">Neotoma</a>: This R package pulls data from the Neotoma Palaeoecology Database, an online hub for data, research, education, and discussion about palaeoenvironments

 ### Scripts
+- <a href="https://github.com/CABAH/Inferring-networks-and-modelling-trophic-cascades/tree/master">Inferring-networks-and-modelling-trophic-cascades</a>: Scripts and data associated with the paper: Sahul’s megafauna species were vulnerable to plant-community changes due to their position in the trophic network

 ### Learning resources
 - <a href="https://github.com/CABAH/learningRresources">learningRresources</a>: Various online & other resources for learning and improving skills in the R programming language
 - <a href="https://github.com/CABAH/assignDOI">assignDOI</a>: Assign a digital object identifier (DOI) to your Github repository

 ### Resources
-- QGIS: A free, open source, cross platform (lin/win/mac) geographical information system (GIS)
+- <a href="https://github.com/CABAH/QGIS">QGIS</a>: A free, open source, cross platform (lin/win/mac) geographical information system (GIS)

 [<img src="profile/CabahFCP.jpg" alt="Centre of Excellence for Australian Biodiversity and Heritage" width="170" align="right" />](http://EpicAustralia.org.au)
 [<img src="profile/australian-research-council.png" alt="Australian Research Council" width="330" align="left" />](http://www.arc.gov.au)